theteam/vagrant-django-template/README.rst

 2) Build an Amazon EC2 instance
 -------------------------------

-#TODO
+#TODO: Complete.

 ==============
 With Thanks to
 ==============

-We have taken inspriration and teachings from various parts of the web in building this, here are just a few of the resources we used to pull this
+We have taken inspiration and teachings from various parts of the web in building this, here are just a few of the resources we used to pull this
 together: